 RALPH PAUL GERNHARDT (2004, now deceased): Beginning in 1975, he brought news to Chicago through Gay Chicago Magazine and other media.
-He also launched and sponsored sports groups, organized fundraisers for a variety of causes, promoted safer sex, and raised thousands of dollars to fight HIV/AIDS.
-Born in 1934, he died of cancer in 2006.
+He launched and sponsored sports groups, organized fundraisers for a variety of causes, promoted safer sex, and raised thousands of dollars to fight HIV/AIDS.
+Born in 1934 in what is now Park Ridge, he died in Chicago of cancer in 2006.

 FRANK GOLEY (posthumous) and ROBERT MADDOX (now deceased) (2001): They helped to pioneer openly gay businesses in Chicago beginning in 1972 with their Male Hide Leathers store.
-There, Goley created many designs that found favor with leather and motorcycle enthusiasts worldwide, gay and nongay, for their originality and craftsmanship.
+There, Goley created many designs that found favor with leather and motorcycle enthusiasts worldwide, gay and non-gay, for their originality and craftsmanship.
 Born in 1943 near Pineville, Kentucky, Goley died in Chicago in 1994.
 Maddox, who had been born in Hamilton County, Ohio, in 1935, later sold the business but continued living in Chicago until his death in 2009.
 Both of them were buried in Pineville.